 - FAFSA - Priority Deadline: February 1, 2019

 - Special Scholarships Application - Deadline: February 1, 2019

 Please read before completing your scholarship application.

 Prepare a Personal Statement before starting the application.
-You will have the opportunity to cut and paste the information into the application (Word is preferred).
-Please note that the Personal Statement is expected to be no longer than 700 words.
+You will have the opportunity to cut and paste the information into the application (MS Word is preferred).
+Please note that the Personal Statement is expected to be no longer than 300 words.
 The essays should be well organized, concise, and provide the scholarship committee with relevant information about the student that is not already included on the application form or that might need further explanation.

 Please make sure that you certify the application at the end of the process.
 It is critical that you complete this section.
 IF IT IS NOT COMPLETED, YOUR APPLICATION WILL NOT BE EVALUATED.
 Upon successful certification and submission of the application, you will receive an email confirmation.